Insight-Services-APAC/azure-identity-and-access-powershell/README.md

 - Recipients

-  - Getting all recipients and their current mailbox size (where applicable)
+  - How to retrieve all recipients and their current mailbox size (where applicable)
-  - Get all recipients with the @tenant.onmicrosoft.com smtp address
+  - How to retrieve recipients with the @tenant.onmicrosoft.com smtp address

 ## [Azure AD](AzureAD/README.md)

 - Users

+  - How to retrieve a list of all users in your tenant (includes a UserType breakdown; User, Exchange Object, B2B)

 - Groups
-  - Getting a list of all groups in your organisation
+  - How to retrieve a list of all groups in your organisation